sfera-labs/sfera-app-webapp/src/site/markdown/components/Input.md

 ### onFocus

 Script to be run when the component receives focus.
+Variables `id` and `value` can be used.
 <table class='attrTable table' style='width:auto'><tr><td><b>Type:</b></td><td>js</td></tr></table>